IsarNejad/IsarNejad.github.io/_pages/research.md

 - Svetlana Kiritchenko, Georgina Curto, Isar Nejadgholi, and Kathleen C. Fraser.
 (2023) Aporophobia: An Overlooked Type of Toxic Language Targeting the Poor.
 In Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH), Toronto, ON, Canada, July 2023. [pdf]
 - Gunasekara, I., & Nejadgholi, I. (2018, October).
 A review of standard text classification practices for multi-label toxicity identification of online content.
-In Proceedings of the 2nd workshop on abusive language online (ALW2), 21-25. ** First comparative study of deep learning models in abusive language detection, cited 28 times.
+In Proceedings of the 2nd workshop on abusive language online (ALW2), 21-25.

 <a id="suicide"></a>